ziyaadadams/glance/README.md

 sudo sed -i '/pam_glance.so/d' /etc/pam.d/sudo
 ```

-## A Note on Security

-This package is in no way as secure as a password and will never be.
-Although it's harder to fool than basic face recognition (especially with IR cameras), a person who looks similar to you could potentially authenticate.

-Glance is a more quick and convenient way of logging in, not a more secure one.

-**IR cameras provide significantly better security** than RGB cameras as they are nearly impossible to spoof with photographs or screens.

 ⚠️ **DO NOT USE GLANCE AS THE SOLE AUTHENTICATION METHOD FOR YOUR SYSTEM.**

 ## Data Storage